 The easiest poker sites to use from Malaysia are listed below.

-DafaPoker and Bet365 are both on the iPoker network.
-They are both legal and fully licensed companies – Dafa in the Philippines and Bet365 in Gibraltar.
+DafaPoker on the iPoker network.
+They are both legal and fully licensed companies – Dafa in the Philippines.
 These are international sites that support many currencies including ringgit.
 When you sit at the table your MYR balance will be converted to that table’s currency (USD or EUR).
 However as soon as you leave the table it is converted back at the same exchange rate and therefore there are no currency exchange fees.

 Looking at the large number of successful Malaysian poker players one might assume poker has long been popular here.
 This is however not the case.
 The only legal option for playing poker in Malaysia is at Casino de Genting.
 Here ethnic Malays are not allowed to gamble.
 The poker scene is mostly made up of our Chinese population, ethnic-minorities and tourists.
 The games held here are also quite limited.
 Outside a few major tournaments per year, you will only find small weekly events.